wultra/sike-java/docs/Readme.md

  - `REFERENCE` - slow implementation with focus on readability of code
  - `OPTIMIZED` - fast implementation with focus on performance and security

-The selected SIKE parameters need to be created like this:
+The selected SIKE parameters need to be created using:
 ```java
 SikeParam sikeParam = new SikeParamP434(ImplementationType.OPTIMIZED);
 ```